swyxio/ai-notes/Monthly Notes/Jan 2024 notes.md

 ## models

+- dont forget the openai turbo and embedding models
+	- voyage-code-2 dropped last week -- a new embedding model specifically trained & optimized for code-related applications. they claim it's 16.93% better than ada on code datasets, but it remains to be seen how voyage-code performs compared to the new ada-v3 based on MRL [https://blog.voyageai.com/2024/01/23/voyage-code-2-elevate-your-code-retrieval/](https://blog.voyageai.com/2024/01/23/voyage-code-2-elevate-your-code-retrieval/ "https://blog.voyageai.com/2024/01/23/voyage-code-2-elevate-your-code-retrieval/") - thanks Gian on discord
 - [DeepSeekMOE](https://x.com/deepseek_ai/status/1745304852211839163?s=46&t=90xQ8sGy63D2OtiaoGJuww) 2.7b model scaled up to 16B using 2T tokens.
 145b MOE on the way
 	- Compared w Mixtral
 		- 64 experts vs 8